facebookresearch/sam2/README.md

 ![SA-V dataset](assets/sa_v_dataset.jpg?raw=true)

+## Latest updates

+**09/30/2024 -- SAM 2.1 Developer Suite (new checkpoints, training code, web demo) is released**

+- A new suite of improved model checkpoints (denoted as **SAM 2.1**) are released.
+See [Model Description](#model-description) for details.
+  * To use the new SAM 2.1 checkpoints, you need the latest model code from this repo.
+If you have installed an earlier version of this repo, please first uninstall the previous version via `pip uninstall SAM-2`, pull the latest code from this repo (with `git pull`), and then reinstall the repo following [Installation](#installation) below.
+- The training (and fine-tuning) code has been released.
+See [`training/README.md`](training/README.md) on how to get started.
+- The frontend + backend code for the SAM 2 web demo has been released.
+See [`demo/README.md`](demo/README.md) for details.

 ## Installation

 SAM 2 needs to be installed first before use.
 The code requires `python>=3.10`, as well as `torch>=2.3.1` and `torchvision>=0.18.1`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 You can install SAM 2 on a GPU machine using: